reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_Linux.md

 affecting other projects.
 For example, if you are working on two different projects with different dependencies you can install them into the virtualenv without installing it into the global Python installation on your machine.
 Brilliant.
 When the virtualenv is active you can use all the packages that were installed into that environment.
 When you are done, you remove the environment without leaving any trace of files on your hard drive.

 To install virtualenv, open up your terminal and type in the following.

 	sudo apt-get install python-virtualenv

-Before you continue; take a brew moment and Google Pip and virtualenv and read more about them.
+Before you continue, take a brew moment and Google Pip and virtualenv and read more about them.
 They will make your life so much easier in the future.
 I recommend this [blog](http://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/)